andrewbrg/rulepilot/README.md

 result = RulePilot.evaluate(rule, criteria);
 ```

-If we want to add additional requirements to the ruleset, we can do so by adding another `any` or `all` condition.
+If we want to add additional requirements to the rule, we can do so by adding another `any` or `all` condition.

 For example, we can add a requirement that a discount will also be given to all users from Sweden as long as they are
 18+ or have a valid student card _(irrelevant of any other conditions set)_.